The Power of Purpose and Meaning in Life

 The ELSA study tested the viability of a similar set of questions that have been incorporated into regular surveys by the United Kingdom’s Office of National Statistics, its equivalent of the U.S. Census Bureau.
 Steptoe believes their strong findings speak to the value of assessing quality of life in this way on a national level.

 One of the areas that stood out to Steptoe were the findings about people’s social lives.
-Higher worthwhile ratings were associated with stronger personal relationships (marriage was important but so was regular contact with friends) and with broader social engagement such as involvement in civic organizations, cultural activity and volunteering.
+Higher worthwhile ratings were associated with stronger personal relationships (marriage was important but so was regular contact with friends) and with broader social engagement such as involvement in civic organizations, cultural activity, and volunteering.
 People with high ratings were less likely to be lonely.
 “I’m struck by the consistency of associations between these feelings [of living a meaningful life] and social and cultural activity,” Steptoe says.
 “On the other hand, the people who had low ratings tended to spend a lot of time alone.
 They tend to watch television more and do more passive activities.”
 He believes the message is clear, particularly for older men and women, that it’s important to remain socially engaged, if at all possible.
 “It’s encouraging oneself to go out and about and continue to participate in society rather than withdraw from it.”

 On the health front, those with higher worthwhile ratings had better mental and physical health.
 That translated into fewer depressive symptoms, less chronic disease, less chronic pain, and less disability.
-They also had greater upper body strength, walked, were less obesity, and had more favorable biomarker profiles such as white blood cell count, vitamin D, and high-density lipoprotein cholesterol (the good cholesterol).
-They engaged in more physical activity, ate more fruits and vegetables, slept better and were less likely to smoke.
+They also had greater upper body strength, walked, were less obese, and had more favorable biomarker profiles such as white blood cell count, vitamin D, and high-density lipoprotein cholesterol (the good cholesterol).
+They engaged in more physical activity, ate more fruits and vegetables, slept better, and were less likely to smoke.

 It is possible that strong social connections and good health contribute to people’s sense that their lives have meaning.
 But Steptoe and his colleague Daisy Fancourt also conducted a longitudinal analysis over four years.
 They found that people who were low in some measures in 2012 but who had higher worthwhile ratings were more likely to see improvements in those measures by 2016.
 In other words, someone who was physically inactive at baseline but gave high ratings was more likely to have become regularly active later on than someone with lower ratings.